 Dealing with an acoustic neuroma is such a delicate situation for otherwise healthy individuals.
 The reason you want to work with a comprehensive acoustic neuroma center is because they are able to address all aspects of your experience from the very beginning to well beyond treatment.
 At our center, we take the time to understand each individual situation and provide the treatment option that is best suited for the individual whether it be watch-and-wait, radiation or microsurgery.
 If surgery is indicated, we are able to expertly perform all three surgical approaches: middle fossa, retrosigmoid and translabyrinthine.

-With a comprehensive center, you don’t just get access to surgeons: you get access to physical therapists, neuro-intensivists, neuro-anesthesiologists, neurologists, ophthalmologists, ICU nurses, physical therapists and audiologists with a high level of experience in understanding and treating the unique needs of acoustic neuroma patients.
+With a comprehensive center, you don’t just get access to surgeons: you get access to physical therapists, neuro-intensivists, neuro-anesthesiologists, neurologists, ophthalmologists, ICU nurses, physical therapists, audiologists and the Hearing and Balance Center with a high level of experience in understanding and treating the unique needs of acoustic neuroma patients.

 2. “Is there a team approach with a board-certified neurotologist and neurosurgeon?”